kmch4n/BetterE-class/README.md

 | **Open Files in New Tab** | Display report files in a new tab | On |
 | **Open Messages in Tab** | Open message tool in a regular tab instead of popup window | On |
 | **Mark All Messages as Read Button** | Add a button to mark all messages as read at once | On |

+### ⚠️ Deadline Features (Always Active)

+* **Red Deadline Warnings**: "締切が近い課題があります。" is displayed with ⚠️ red text and bold styling for maximum visibility
+* **Deadline Task List**: On the course list page, a sidebar widget displays all courses with approaching deadlines in an easy-to-read format

 Settings are automatically saved and applied in real-time.